jkasprowicz/IoT_Temperature/README.md

-Certainly!
-Here's a more polished version of your README:

----

 # IoT Temperature Tracker with ESP-01 and DHT22

 This project involves setting up an IoT temperature and humidity tracker using an ESP-01 module with a DHT22 sensor.
 The ESP-01 is programmed to measure environmental data and send it to a server for further processing.